glauberdmo/desafios/crawlers/README.md

 - **Flask**: the docker container run in a heroku service using a free account who shutdown with 30 min of innactivity, was used flask to route a resource that can wake up the service easily
 - **Gunicorn**: process incoming HTTP requests `concurrently`. the built-in Flask web server has `blocking` behavior and stops to answer while scraping is being executed

-Package versions used and dependencies are listed ``requirements.txt``
+Package versions used and dependencies are listed at ``requirements.txt``

 ### 2 💿 softwares required<a id="Software"></a>